AlexMilligan/MIS-3371/index.md

 ---
 title: MIS-3371 - A student-created guide
 ---

-Please keep in mind that not everything on here is relevant to MIS-3371, but, if you have the time, this will help you understand how the front-end of a website is built.
+Please keep in mind that not everything in this website is directly used in MIS-3371, but, if you have the time, this will help you understand how the front-end of a website is built.

 ### My guides: